-1090.1250 Recordkeeping requirements for auditors.
+§1090.1250 Recordkeeping requirements for auditors.

-Auditors that perform review functions under this part must keep all the information specified in this section.
+(a) In addition to the requirements in §1090.1205, auditors that perform review functions under this part must keep all the information specified in this section.

-- (a) Auditors must keep all records pertaining to the performance of an audit performed under this part. - (b) Auditors that perform attestation engagements under subpart R of this part must keep copies of the attestation report(s) prepared and all related records developed to prepare the attestation report(s).
+- (b) Auditors must keep all records pertaining to the performance of an audit performed under this part. - (c) Auditors that perform attestation engagements under subpart R of this part must keep copies of the attestation report(s) prepared and all related records developed to prepare the attestation report(s).